 If your loved one has been diagnosed with a psychiatric illness, this is a particularly difficult time.
 People are going into crisis more quickly, and now it is more dangerous than usual to go to a hospital for treatment.

-If your loved one goes to a hospital and agrees to a voluntary commitment, it is important he or she (and you) understands their rights.
+If your loved one goes to a hospital and agrees to a voluntary commitment, he or she (and you) must understand their rights.

 He or she can take someone with them.
 Any person with a disability is allowed to bring a medical support person with them to the hospital.
 Your loved one does not have to go to a hospital alone.